dlgroupuoft/evocrawl/experiments/README.md

 docker build . -t [your_image_name]
 docker run --name [your_container_name ] -p 8080:80 -d --network bridge [your_image_name] #replace 8080 with your own port number docker exec -it [your_container_name] bash
-#the necessary steps to install a web application inside the container, please upload the web application to the container: /var/www/html folder for the convenience of coverage collection

 ```
+Then, install the target web application inside the container, please upload the web application to the container: /var/www/html folder for the convenience of coverage collection.
+(This can be referred to the installation guideline of the web application website)

 Collecting Coverage - The coverage files are logged per request.
 To aggregate all the coverage files, run the following command inside the container:
 ```